Hildenborough to Hadlow or Tonbridge walk

 Main Walk, to Hadlow: 13¼ km (8.2 miles).
-Three hours 5 minutes walking time.
+Two hours 55 minutes walking time.
 For the whole excursion including trains, sights and meals, allow at least 7½ hours.

 After an unpromising start – 1 km of roadside walking – you eventually escape into typical Wealden countryside of fields, meadows and the occasional wood.
 At Shipbourne (pronounced Shibbun) you join the Greensand Way for a short section to the hamlet of Dunk's Green, then head south-east along the valley of the River Bourne to Hadlow.
 On this last stretch you find yourself heading towards one of the more peculiar sights you are likely to encounter on a Home Counties walk: a multi-tiered Gothic folly, taller than Nelson's Column.

 Hadlow Tower was built in 1838 by William Barton May as an embellishment to his equally eccentric father's extravagant house in Strawberry Hill Gothic style (“the most singular looking thing I ever saw” according to William Cobbett).
-Much of Hadlow Castle was demolished in 1951 but fortunately the Tower was saved; after a local campaign it has now been beautifully restored and converted into a charming heritage let.
-It is open in summer months to pre-booked visitors on Thursdays only (contact 07913-861979), last entry 3pm; admission (2016) is £7 (£5 concessions).
+Much of Hadlow Castle was demolished in 1951 but fortunately the Tower was saved; after a local campaign it has now been beautifully restored.

 The walk route also passes Hadlow's other attraction, Broadview Gardens (free entry).
 This is a collection of small landscaped gardens designed by successive generations of horticultural students at Hadlow College.

-You can extend the walk by continuing to Tonbridge (pronounced Tunbridge: see Walk Notes).
-From Hadlow Square the route heads south across fields and orchards, and the walk finishes with a long but easy stretch alongside the River Medway.
+For a longer walk you can continue to Tonbridge (pronounced Tunbridge: see Walk Notes).
+From Hadlow this Extended Walk heads south along a quiet lane, continues across large farm fields to the River Medway and finishes with a long but easy stretch alongside the river.

-There is a half-hourly service (hourly on Sundays) from London Cannon Street or Charing Cross to Hildenborough, the station between Sevenoaks and Tonbridge, taking 40 minutes.
+There is a half-hourly service (hourly on Sundays) from Charing Cross to Hildenborough, the station between Sevenoaks and Tonbridge, taking 42 minutes.
 Tonbridge generally has six fast trains an hour to London, reducing to four in the evenings and on Sundays.
-Buy a day return to Tonbridge.
+Buy a return to Tonbridge.

-Take the train nearest to 10:00 from Cannon Street (or Charing Cross) to Hildenborough.
+Take the train nearest to 10:00 from Charing Cross to Hildenborough.

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|